vinnujangid/Vinu/README.md

 # Vinu
-Intrested in developing h/w D
+Intrested in developing software and scientific models.